jaredjamieson/personal/README.md

 # personal
 Contains directories of school assignments and personal projects.

+Projects include:
+*Java
-Projects are written in Java or Python and may include test driven development using gradle and jupiter.
+*Python (may include test driven development using gradle and jupiter) *Linux Scripts